 Online Bachelor of Science in Public Service and Public Policy – Emergency Management and Homeland Security

-Arizona State University’s Bachelor of Science in public service and public policy with a concentration in emergency management and homeland security examines the challenge of protecting the safety and security of society.
+Arizona State University’s Bachelor of Science in public service and public policy with a concentration in emergency management and homeland security focuses on protecting the safety and security of society.
 In this program, you'll learn skills such as disaster identification, analysis and management.
-This emergency management and homeland security bachelor’s degree concentration will provide you with the skills and knowledge needed to manage and assume positions of leadership within the field of emergency management and homeland security.
+Upon graduation, you’ll be equipped to manage and assume leadership positions in emergency management and homeland security.

 Quick facts